Research

 Our Research

-Hub research will advance knowledge by identifying, explaining, and quantifying the complex interactions among the coastal community goals of equity, economic prosperity, and resilience to hurricane-related hazards, both now and in the future.
+Hub research will advance knowledge by identifying, explaining, and quantifying the complex interactions among the coastal community goals of economic prosperity and resilience to hurricane-related hazards, both now and in the future.

 THE PROBLEM

 In less than a decade, Hurricanes Harvey, Irma, Maria, Florence, Michael, Laura, Ida, and Ian have each cost the U.S. more than $25 billion in damages, destroying homes and businesses, and upending life in hundreds of communities.
-The devastation repeats.
+The devastation repeats over and over.

-The current system for managing natural disaster risk in the U.S. has evolved over time but is still widely acknowledged to be problematic, insufficient, and short sighted.
-Community resilience to hurricane wind and flood damage remains challenging to achieve in practice, especially when also considering the issues of equity, economic prosperity, and climate change.
+The current system for managing natural disaster risk in the U.S. has evolved over time but is still widely acknowledged to be problematic, insufficient, and short-sighted.
+Community resilience to hurricane wind and flood damage remains challenging to achieve in practice, especially when also considering the additional goal of economic prosperity and the context of changing coastal conditions.
 This is where the Hub comes in.

 OUR APPROACH

-In particular, the Hub identifies and explains how equity and economic development shape resilience to hazards and vice versa, and the influence of climate change on all three goals.
-We represent these ideas in a mathematical modeling framework to quantitatively explore their complex interactions.
-Equity and economic prosperity have been virtually absent from previous engineering models developed to support risk management decision-making.
-The Hub focuses on households and housing, which play critical roles in equity, economic prosperity, and resilience.
-Recognizing this effort requires an active approach.
+In particular, the Hub represents these ideas in a mathematical modeling framework to quantitatively explore their complex interactions.
+The Hub focuses on households and housing, which play critical roles in economic prosperity and resilience.
 We are applying lessons from and contributing to the scholarship of convergent research.

 OUR RESEARCH GOALS

-- Identify, explain, and quantify the interactions and tradeoffs among the coastal community goals of equity, economic prosperity, and resilience to hazards.
+- Identify, explain, and quantify the interactions and tradeoffs among the coastal community goals of economic prosperity and resilience to hazards.

-- Develop methods to model long-term hurricane hazards in a way that accounts for climate change and integrates wind, rain, storm surge, and wave hazards.
+- Develop methods to model long-term hurricane hazards in a way that accounts for changing coastal conditions and integrates wind, rain, storm surge, and wave hazards.

-- Develop a computational tool to help design policies that can achieve sustainable equity, economic prosperity, and coastal resilience in the context of climate change.
+- Develop a computational tool to help design policies that can achieve sustainable economic prosperity and coastal resilience in the context of changing coastal conditions.